asskkord/shinabzo_D03_Linux/README.md

 >Bash is the shell, or command language interpreter, for the GNU operating system.
 >
->The name is an acronym for the ‘Bourne-Again SHell’, a pun on Stephen Bourne, the author of the direct ancestor of the current Unix shell sh, which appeared in the Seventh Edition Bell Labs Research version of Unix.
+>The name is an acronym for "Bourne-Again SHell", a pun on Stephen Bourne, the author of the direct ancestor of the current Unix shell, sh, which appeared in the Seventh Edition Bell Labs Research version of Unix.
 >
 >Bash is largely compatible with sh and incorporates useful features from the Korn shell ksh and the C shell csh.
-It is intended to be a conformant implementation of the IEEE POSIX Shell and Tools portion of the IEEE POSIX specification (IEEE Standard 1003.1).
-It offers functional improvements over sh for both interactive and programming use.
+It is intended to be a compliant implementation of the IEEE POSIX Shell and Tools portion of the IEEE POSIX specification (IEEE Standard 1003.1).
+It provides functional improvements over sh for both interactive and programming use.
 >
 >While the GNU operating system provides other shells, including a version of csh, Bash is the default shell.
 Like other GNU software, Bash is quite portable.
-It currently runs on nearly every version of Unix and a few other operating systems - independently-supported ports exist for MS-DOS, OS/2, and Windows platforms.
+It currently runs on almost every version of Unix and a few other operating systems - independently supported ports exist for MS-DOS, OS/2 and Windows platforms.

 ### Shell